top of page

 Who Is at Risk of Developing an STI?

 As STIs don’t always have symptoms, getting tested regularly is important if you’re sexually active.
-If you do exhibit
+If you do exhibit symptoms, they may include:

 • Sores or bumps on the genitals or in the oral or rectal area